sablier-labs/docs/docs/guides/lockup/05-etherscan.md

 [here](https://www.unixtimestamp.com/).

 If you prefer to not have a cliff, you can simply set the cliff time to 0, like in this example.
-If, however, you want to have a cliff, fill in the timestamp for the the cliff there.
+If, however, you want to have a cliff, fill in the timestamp for the cliff there.

 | Total Duration | Cliff Duration | [Start, Cliff, End]                    |
 | :------------- | :------------- | -------------------------------------- |